 Community Service Learning at VU Amsterdam

-This video presents discussion and testimony from teachers (Prof. Marjolein Zweekhorst and Dr. Pim Klaassen, Athena Institute, VU), student (Kevin Boekhoudt, Master Student - MPA ), and a community partner (Floor Wijnands, Project Manager, VoorUit) on their experiences of community service learning, its benefits for them, and its value in ensuring meaningful engagement between science and society.
+Teachers (Prof. Marjolein Zweekhorst and Dr. Pim Klaassen, Athena Institute, VU), a student (Kevin Boekhoudt, Master Student - MPA) and a community partner (Floor Wijnands, Project Manager, VoorUit) talk about their experiences in community service learning, its benefits for them, and its value in ensuring meaningful engagement between science and society.

 Elements of Community Service Learning

 CSL, a mix between classroom-based and community-based activities

 Furco and Norvell (2019) describe community service learning as a mix between two essential components/activities: classroom-based activities and community-based activities.
 They visualize the complex nature and true essence of community service learning as a real integration between classroom-based learning activities and community-based service activities (Furco & Norvell, 2019).
 According to these authors, such an integration implies that activities in both of these components reinforce each other so that

 - classroom-based activities are designed to generate learning experiences that better prepare students to perform the community-based service activities, and

 - community-based service activities are intentionally organised to influence and enhance students’ learning in classroom-based activities.

 Within Community Service Learning (CSL) teachers, students and community partners collaborate to address existing (complex) societal issues.
 In CSL, the learning experience is based on practice rather than merely focused on acquiring formal knowledge.
 Overall, we consider an educational project to be CSL when: